AustralianBioCommons/rems-scripts/go/example1/README.md

 ./ex1
 ```

-The only thing written to STDOUT is the JSON response body so you can
+The only thing written to `STDOUT` is the JSON response body so you can
-safely pipe this through jq to get a more intelligible pretty-printed
+safely pipe this through `jq` to get a more intelligible pretty-printed
- view of the JSON retruned by the REMS server:
+ view of the JSON returned by the REMS server:

 ```
 ./ex1 | jq
 ```

-`ex1` does some very basic logging so you might want to redirect STDERR to
+`ex1` does some very basic logging so you might want to redirect
+`STDERR` to a file as shown below.
-a file.
-If yo don't redirect the logging, it will appear on the terminal
+If you don't redirect the logging, it will appear on the terminal
-but it will not affect `jq` because the logging goes to STDERR and it's
+but it will not affect `jq` because the logging goes to `STDERR` but
-the output of STDOUT that gets piped to jq.
+it's `STDOUT` that gets piped to `jq`.

 ```
-./ex1 2> my.log | jq
+./ex1 2>my.log | jq
 ```

-The output is a list of applications that the user can see and it's very
+The output from REMS is a list of applications that the user can see.
-long but the start should look something like:
+It's very long but the start should look something like:

 ```[
   {